aravindj/aravindj.github.com/quotes.md

 Be who you are & say what you feel, because those who mind don't matter, and those who matter don't mind.

+Simple living and high thinking lead to fulfillment and freedom!